pypa/cibuildwheel/docs/options.md

     will change the default to [build][], in line with the PyPA's recommendation.
     If you want to try `build` before this, you can use this option.

+!!! warning
+    If you are using `build[uv]` and are passing `--no-isolation` or `-n`, we will detect this and avoid passing `--installer=uv` to build, but still install all packages with uv.
+We do not currently detect combined short options, like `-xn`!

 [pip]: https://pip.pypa.io/en/stable/cli/pip_wheel/
 [build]: https://github.com/pypa/build/
 [uv]: https://github.com/astral-sh/uv